Learn About Cardiomyopathy

 What are the causes of Cardiomyopathy?

-• Dilated cardiomyopathy (also called idiopathic dilated cardiomyopathy if there is no known cause) is a condition in which the heart becomes weak and the chambers get large.
+• Dilated cardiomyopathy (also called idiopathic dilated cardiomyopathy if there is no known cause) is a condition in which the heart becomes weak and the heart's chambers get large.
 As a result, the heart cannot pump enough blood out to the body.
 It can be caused by many medical problems.

 • Hypertrophic cardiomyopathy (HCM) is a condition in which the heart muscle becomes thick.
 This makes it harder for blood to leave the heart.
 This type of cardiomyopathy is most often passed down through families.